Clay Wildfire Lawyers

 • Volcanic Eruptions — Hot ash and lava from eruptions can ignite surrounding forests, leading to widespread destruction.

-• Human Activity — Careless actions, such as leaving campfires unattended or improperly discarding cigarettes, are significant causes.
+• Human Activity — Careless actions such as leaving campfires unattended or improperly discarding cigarettes can lead to fires.
 Sparks from equipment, fireworks, and outdoor burning are also common culprits stemming from carelessness.

 • Arson — Intentional acts of arson cause a significant number of wildfires.
 These malicious acts can lead to catastrophic consequences for people, property, and ecosystems.